Friday, December 21, 2012

 But, why is this even important to the 99.99% of us who are not elite athletes?
-It's important because while we are not as fast, we still want to perform at our best.
+It's important because while we are not as fast, many of us still strive to perform at our best.
 Sometimes having long distance running as a hobby is a wonderful win, win situation because I get to do something I enjoy and it keeps me healthy.
 However, it wasn't more than a few years ago I wondered if being a skinnier runner would be the thing that would help me run faster.
-Afterall, I wasn't blessed with the genetic gifts of having a moderately good VO2 max, no less one in the 70s to 90's like most top level athletes.
+After all, I wasn't blessed with the genetic gifts of having a moderately good VO2 max, no less one in the 70s to 90's like most top level athletes.
 In fact, my lung capacity is less than many recreational runners that I know.
-That being said, I figured that since running more didn't make me faster, and a strict workout plan wasn't making me faster, that losing weight was the ticket.
+That being said, I figured that since running more didn't make me faster and following strict workout plans didn't making me faster, maybe losing weight was the ticket.
 Boy was I wrong!
 And that's a good thing.